 - There is now a new method for calculating arrears according to a formula set out in the Employment Act 2008.
 Any arrears owed to workers will be calculated using the rate of NMW at the date of the calculation, not at the rate as it was at the date of the underpayment.

-- Compliance officers will have increased civil powers i.e. the power to enter premises to investigate non-compliance, and to remove for a reasonable period, NMW records in order to copy them.
+- Compliance officers have the power to enter premises to investigate non-compliance, and to remove for a reasonable period, NMW records in order to copy them.

 NMW Record-keeping: what are the legal requirements?

-The employer of a worker who qualifies for the NMW shall keep sufficient records in respect of that worker to establish that he is paying a rate at least equal to the NMW.
+The employer of a worker who qualifies for the NMW shall keep sufficient records in respect of that worker to establish that they are paying a rate at least equal to the NMW.

 The records shall be capable of being produced in a single document in respect of each pay reference period and the records shall be kept for a period of three years after the end of the following pay reference period to which the records apply.
-The records can be kept by means of a computer.
+The records can be kept digitally on a computer.

 In order to calculate whether an employer is paying a rate equal to the NMW s/he will need to keep a record of: